jimmityglick/input-projections/docs/archive/VDOM_RENDERER_DEV_PLAN.md

 Deliverables:

 - Add `snabbdom` dependency (and any modules we need).
-- Create `createRendererSnabbdom(dispatch)` that renders a placeholder view and patches correctly.
+- Create `createRendererVDOM(dispatch)` that renders a placeholder view and patches correctly.
 - Add a toggle in `renderer/main.ts` (e.g., `?renderer=snabbdom`).

 Acceptance: